office hours: MW 9:30-10:30am and by appointment (LWSN 1211)

 Labs and Policies:

 We will use the XINU operating system for the lab assignments.
 The XINU lab is located in the HAAS Building Room 257.
 The lab houses dedicated backend machines used for implementation, testing, and performance evaluation.
-They include Intel x86 and Linksys E2100L boxes.
+They include Intel x86-compatible Galileo boards equipped with Quark X1000 processors and Linksys E2100L boxes.
 We will use Intel x86 backends and frontends as our implementation platform.

 Getting your CS account.